sd2020spring/sd2020spring.github.io/_assignments/mini-project-3-text-mining.md

 What data source(s) did you use and what technique(s) did you use analyze/process them?
 What did you hope to learn/create?
-What was the major ethical red flag raised along the way?

 **Implementation** _[~2-3 paragraphs]_